 a.
 Example.
 B.S. in Computer Science at Pellissippi State Technical and Community College, beginning in fall 2006—to be delivered primarily online with periodic on ground class meetings and/or faculty on site for advising.

-2. If the department, the Office of eLearning, and Cohort Programs agree that the program should be offered online, the department should begin their planning.
-The items below do not represent a rigid sequence because the planning will be a comprehensive and iterative process involving department, Office of eLearning, Cohort Programs, Academic Technology Support, and other individuals and units.
+2. If the department, Information Technology Services, and Cohort Programs agree that the program should be offered online, the department should begin their planning.
+The items below do not represent a rigid sequence because the planning will be a comprehensive and iterative process involving department, Information Technology Services, Cohort Programs, Academic Technology Support, and other individuals and units.

 a.
 Visualize the students who will most likely enroll and the issues they may present, e.g., transfer credit, ability to get some coursework online or by other means from other institutions, possible deficiencies in coursework or other qualifications, variations in background/experience, etc.